isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 ### Repeatable Read and Long Running Transactions

 Starting a transaction at the default isolation level will force the Undo Log Purge Thread to stop at the position of our read view.
-Undo Log entries will no longer be purged, filling up and growing the Undo Log.
+Undo-Log entries will no longer be purged, filling up and growing the Undo-Log.
 Reads and Index Lookups become more complicated and slower, slowing down the overall performance of the database.